 Pursuant to the Master District Contract, the Master District is authorized to issue unlimited contract tax revenue bonds to complete the acquisition and construction of the Master District Facilities (the "Unlimited Contract Tax Revenue Bonds").
 The Master District Contract provides that all Participants shall pay a pro rata share of debt service on the Unlimited Contract Tax Revenue Bonds issued by the Master District based upon each Participant's assessed valuation as a percentage of the total certified assessed valuation of the Service Area.
 Each Participant is obligated to make such payments from the proceeds of an annual ad valorem tax, without legal limit as to rate or amount, levied by such Participant for such purpose on taxable property within its boundaries (the "Contract Tax"), which is not limited as to rate or amount, from revenues derived from the operations of such Participant's water distribution system and wastewater collection system, or from any other lawful source of such Participant's income.
 Each Participant's pro rata share of debt service requirements will be calculated annually by the Master District; however, the levy of a Contract Tax or other available means of payment is the sole responsibility of each Participant for the purpose of paying its pro rata share of debt service on Unlimited Contract Tax Revenue Bonds.
-See "RISK FACTORS - Overlapping Master District Debt and Contract Tax" and " - Obligations to City of Mesquite."
+See "INVESTMENT CONSIDERATIONS-Overlapping Master District Debt and Contract Tax" and "-Obligations to City of Mesquite."

-The Master District has issued two series of Unlimited Contract Tax Revenue Bonds to finance the Master District Facilities.
-As of August 1, 2025, \$10,905,000 principal amount of such bonds remains outstanding.
+The Master District has issued two (2) series of Unlimited Contract Tax Revenue Bonds to finance the Master District Facilities.
+As of September 1, 2025, \$10,755,000 principal amount of such bonds remains outstanding.
+The Master District anticipates issuing approximately \$2,515,000 Unlimited Contract Tax Revenue Bonds in early 2026.
 It is further expected that the Master District will issue additional Unlimited Contract Tax Revenue Bonds in the future.
-For the 2025 tax year, the District has levied a Contract Tax of \$0.0500 per \$100 of assessed valuation to pay its pro rata share of the debt service on Unlimited Contract Tax Revenue Bonds issued by the Master District.
+For the 2025 tax year, the District levied a Contract Tax of \$0.0475 per \$100 of assessed valuation to pay its pro rata share of the debt service on Unlimited Contract Tax Revenue Bonds issued by the Master District.